Bayesian Inverse Reinforcement Learning for Collective Animal Movement: Discussion

 Collective motion from generative local interaction rules limit possible behavior, but the (L)MDP framework extends the definition of the agent to include perception and internal processes \citep{ried2019modelling}.
 By estimating the state costs-to-go or value functions, system specific local rules can be estimated.

 Our analysis of the captive guppy populations confirms previous works that find evidence of social interactions between individuals \citep{bode2012distinguishing,russell2016dynamic,mcdermott2017hierarchical}.
 However, instead of defining a set of behavioral rules \textit{a priori}, we estimated the decision-making mechanisms.
-Our results suggested the captive guppies value collective movement more than targeted movement toward shelter.
+Our results suggested the captive guppies value collective movement more than targeted movement toward shelter which was not previously explored by \citet{russell2016dynamic} or \citet{mcdermott2017hierarchical}.
 Furthermore, the behavioral mechanisms determined by the cost-to-go functions were non-linear and non-symmetric.

-Inference is constrained to relative differences in costs-to-go.
+In general, our inference is constrained to relative differences in costs-to-go.
 This is similar to the estimation of relative selection probabilities in animal resource selection modeling \citep{hooten2017animal,hooten2020animal} and therefore IRL can still provide useful inference.
-However, the SPP simulation demonstrated the ability to recover the magnitude of the true state costs despite the inability to estimate the true magnitude of the cost-to-go function.
+However, the SPP simulation demonstrated the ability to recover the magnitude of the true state costs and the true magnitude of the cost-to-go function.

 It may be possible to improve the inference for the guppy data by relaxing the assumptions, estimating passive dynamics, and expanding the state space to include other features.
 We tested sensitivity of inference to choice of passive dynamics with two simple models.
 We did not detect a substantial difference, but for full quantification of uncertainty, joint estimation of passive dynamics could be considered.
 In future work, estimation of the passive dynamics parameters such as the random walk variance may be helpful.
 Additionally, the state space could include features based on physical distance to assess hypotheses about zonal collective movement which is a primary feature of collective movement ABMs \citep[e.g.,][]{couzin2002collective}.
+A feature based on distance to target could similarly allow for interaction with the target to vary with location to relax the assumption that an individual interacts with the target in the same manner everywhere.